sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Positive real value.
 Default value: 1e-8

 Tolerance for reaching (approximate) optimality/stationarity.
-See opts.ngrad, opts.evaldist, and the description of PyGRANSO's output argument soln, specifically the subsubfield .dnorm for more information.
+See opts.ngrad, opts.evaldist, and the description of NCVX's output argument soln, specifically the subsubfield .dnorm for more information.